 Our guide handed me a huge, yellowing hip bone; a gigantic bear thought by scientists to be a species of bear related to polar bears, not a cave bear, and one of gigantic proportions.
 These bears could be up to twelve feet tall… imagine that… a twelve foot tall carnivorous bear…

 As I stood in the flickering candlelight, holding this massive hip bone, I had a really curious, almost overwhelming sensation… which I can’t really explain.
-It was only a momentary sense of something, and I can really understand how people can feel that objects contain power.
+It was only a momentary sense of something, but I can really understand how people can feel that objects contain power.
 It was an unforgettable experience.

 Look at the size of its skull :